LaunchCodeEducation/intro-to-programming-csharp/src/chapters/unit-testing/why-test.rst

 #.
 Notice error and investigate
 #.
 Repeat these steps until there are no more errors

-.. index:: ! unit testing
+.. index:: ! unit testing ! automated testing ! automated test

 But there's a better way to test your code, using **automated tests**.
 Automated tests actively test your code and help to remove the burden of manual testing.
 There are many types of automated tests.
 This chapter focuses on **unit testing**, which tests the smallest